emre-ttnc/svg_draw_bot/README.md

 - [x] Select draw area and get coordinates.
 - [x] Read the SVG file and calculate the scale ratio (and align the drawing to the center of the area)
 - [x] Get SVG Elements and parse them
-- [ ] Draw line, polyline, rectangle and polygon
+- [x] Draw line, polyline, rectangle and polygon
+- [ ] Draw circle and ellipse